Development of new Benthic Observation Survey System (2017-2018)

 In the fall of 2017, the FCB lab participated in the NMFS Untrawlable Habitat Strategic Initiative (UHSI) at the Channel Islands in southern California.
 Specifically, a 2 camera prototype of the BOSS was deployed at Footprint SMR to assess fish behavioral responses to this tool.
 Data from that project is currently being analyzed.

 In 2018, a final version of the BOSS was completed with 4 sets of stereo-paired, HD-prosumer cameras, Deep Sea Power and Light (DSPL) LED lights, DSPL down camera, and a load-bearing fiberoptic cable.
 The BOSS has a maximum depth of operation at 400 m.
-Stay tuned for updates and photos from the fall 2018 cruise!
+In Fall 2018, we spent 24 days at sea surveying the California coast.
+We conducted 420 surveys and collected 30 hours of video.
+For more highlights, check out our blog post!

 Check out these photos of the BOSS development and testing